tobiasreischmann/matchingmarkets-simulation/README.md

 To build the files you can either use the possibility to install the packages on your system directly or you can use the docker container.
 The project uses c++ and RJava so multiple programmes and libraries are necessary to run it.
 The docker container already ships all necessary packages.
-Especially, if you want to repoduce all simulations (see \ref) you should deploy the project on a machine with multiple cores.
+Especially, if you want to repoduce all simulations (see [stored data](#stored-data)) you should deploy the project on a machine with multiple cores.
 Due to the huge amount of markets generated, the code might still run for multiple hours or days.

 ## Intitialize the repository